top of page

 Apply real-time monitoring, predictive analytics and material science to create 'eternal infrastructure' and support resilient resources."

 The 26 participants in the Water 2050 Technology Think tank met Dec.
 5-7, 2022, at the Computer History Museum in Mountain View, California.
 They represented water and wastewater utilities, manufacturing and consulting communities, innovation incubators, Silicon Valley thought leaders, privacy and cybersecurity experts, regulators and academics, CEOs, and an agriculture research hydrologist.
 “It is our responsibility as water professionals and technology innovators to chart a course for a successful and sustainable future,” said Chi Ho Sham, AWWA immediate past president and a member of the Water 2050 Leadership Team.
 “By collaborating with influential thinkers from within and beyond the traditional water community, we will be better positioned to harness transformational new technologies and approaches, and at the same time, mitigate unintended consequences,” he added.
+To engage in AWWA’s Water 2050 initiative or to learn more, visit the Water 2050 webpage.

 bottom of page